ultros/active-directory-snippets/README.md

 # active-directory-snippets
-Snippets of C# dealing with Active Directory
+Code Snippets of C# dealing with Active Directory